 You can use different profiles on the same device: for example, your home network might be set to the Private profile to share files, but any public Wi-Fi network should use the Public profile to protect your device and personal files.

 If your computer is connected to the Internet directly or via a modem and you have no home network (just one computer at home), always choose Public for Network Location (Windows Vista and 7) or disable sharing/network discovery (Windows 8 and newer).

 Guest or Public is the suggested setting for all Wi-Fi (wireless), dial-up, and VPN connections you create.
 This network profile disables the visibility of your device on the current network and also turns off file and printer sharing.

 If you do have a home network and you want to share printers and files with other computers in your home, select Private (in Windows Vista, 8, 8.1, and 10) or Home (in Windows 7) network profile.
 This is the configuration with the lowest security level - please be aware of this!
 If you do not need or want to share anything, select the Public profile instead.

 In Windows 7, if you are connecting at your workplace, select Work.
 This will also enable File and Printer Sharing and make your PC visible on the network.

-In case you want to double-check or change Network Location for current connection in Windows Vista or 7, right-click Network icon in Taskbar Notification area and select (Open) Network and Sharing Center.
+In case you want to double-check or change Network Location for the current connection in Windows Vista or 7, right-click the Network icon in the Taskbar Notification area and select (Open) Network and Sharing Center.

 In Windows Vista, click Customize on the right side of an active network connection.